engraving-challenges/main/1-introduction.md

 Note that this contest is more about comparing engraving software than comparing individual engravers - we do realize that for the true professionals there is nothing challenging in the scores we are working on.
-However, the point of this project is to examine how much _effort_ is required to create such scores and how _robust_ the results are (for example, how many corrections are needed when the score is transposed or paper format is changed).
+However, the point of this project is to examine how much _effort_ is required to create such scores, what this process looks like and how _robust_ the results are (for example, how many corrections are needed when the score is transposed or paper format is changed).